mkmathur/wedding-guest-list/tasks/prd-bulk-import.md

 ## Functional Requirements

 ### Core Import Functionality
-1. The system must provide a "Bulk Import" button next to the existing "New Household" button in the top bar
+1. The system must provide a "Bulk Import" button next to the existing "New Household" button
 2. The system must open a modal dialog when the bulk import button is clicked
 3. The system must provide a large text area for users to paste their guest list data
 4. The system must accept structured text input in the following format: